aishalieva0/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

-2 C - More pointers, arrays and strings2 C - More pointers, arrays and strings
+C - Even more pointers, arrays and strings